-The red arrow in the photo below points to the close-up detail given in photo #2 above.
+The red arrow in the figure below points to the close-up detail given in figure #2 above.
 The black arrow points to the face of diaphragm gasket flange.
 Note: You should never clamp a carburetor directly in a vise.
 Use wood blocks on either side to protect the faces of the carburetor.

-Why not use the official Walbro depth gauge for the WG-8 carburetor?
+Do not use the official Walbro depth gauge (or a clone) for the WG carburetor that is pictured here?

 Adjust the metering lever height

-Southwest Airports (SWA) has made a custom gauge (available exclusively from Miniplane-USA) that is similar to the official Walbro gauge but has the correct dimensions for the *button-type* diaphragm found in most WG-8 repair kits sold in NA and the EU.
+Southwest Airports (SWA) has made a custom gauge (available from Miniplane-USA) that is similar to the official Walbro gauge but has the correct dimensions for the *button-type* diaphragm found in most WG repair kits sold in NA and the EU.
 The SWA gauge is clearly stamped on one side with "SouthwestAirsports.com" so as not to be confused with the official Walbro gauge.
-Use of the custom gauge will save time, trouble, and expense for all pilots who service the Walbro WG-8 or WB-37 carburetor.
-Fortunately, the WB-37 repair kits come with the height of the ML set correctly but, even so, the ML height should always be checked.
+Use of the custom gauge will save time, trouble, and expense for all pilots who service the Walbro WG or WB carburetor.
+Fortunately, the WB repair kits come with the height of the ML set correctly but, even so, the ML height should always be checked.
 This is because the ML lever can be accidentally bent in handling.

-- Use the custom SWA gauge to check the ML height of the button-type diaphragm ONLY.
+- Use the custom Southwest Airsports metering lever gauge to check the ML height of the button-type WG diaphragm ONLY.
 The gauge also has a tab (visible in the upper right of the gauge) for measuring the ML height of the

 If you do not have the SWA gauge or have a tang-type diaphragm, follow these steps: